Florida police say Venus Williams entered intersection lawfully before crash

 Williams' attorney, Malcolm Cunningham, on Friday did not immediately reply to an email requesting comment.

-(Reporting by Bernie Woodall; Editing by Dan Whitcomb and Bill Trott)
+Reporting by Bernie Woodall; Editing by Dan Whitcomb and Bill Trott